jorendorff/dht/README.md

 **To run benchmarks on Mac/Linux:**

 * Install matplotlib.
 If you have MacPorts, you can do `sudo port install py27-matplotlib` but note that this doesn't install matplotlib in your Mac's system python installation.
 Instead it installs a copy of python in /opt/local/bin (or wherever you've configured ports to install stuff) and that copy has matplotlib.
+* Install Subversion.
+You need it for Sparsehash.
 * Edit the Makefile to set CXX, CXXFLAGS, and PYTHON to values that will work on your system.
 * `make`
 * Wait.
 The benchmarks take a while to run.